eugeniaring/breast_cancer_web_app/README.md

 # Web Application to detect Breast Cancer in Ultrasound images

 I have built a web application to detect breast cancer from ultrasound images.
 It takes as input an image with format .png or .jpg.
-After the 'Detect Breast Cancer' button is pressed, it returns the test image with the predicted bounding box.
+After the 'Detect Breast Cancer' button is pressed, it returns the test image with/without the predicted bounding box.

 ## Article